farcasterxyz/contracts/docs/docs.md

 The Name Registry, unlike the ID Registry, implements an Access Control system that defines roles which can be granted to different addresses.
 The system has two high permissioned roles which must be kept secure to perform infrequent, sensitive operations:

 - **Default Admin** - Can grant and revoke all other roles, including Admin.
-- **Admin** - Used to upgrade the contract, change the vault, change the trusted sender and disable trusted sending.
+- **Admin** - Used to upgrade the contract, change the vault, change the trusted caller and disable trusted sending.

 The system also has three lower permissioned roles that can be granted to people performing more frequent operations: